 - 1. Decision-making processes that are fair, equitable, and involve multiple individuals, e.g. District administrators, teachers, and school support personnel, and a student's parent(s)/guardian(s); - 2.
-Notification processes that notify a student's parents(s)/guardian(s) of a decision affecting a student's participation in the APP; and - 3.
-Assessment processes that include multiple valid, reliable indicators.
+Notification processes that notify a student's parent(s)/guardian(s) of a decision affecting a student's participation in the APP; - 3.
+Assessment processes that include multiple valid, reliable indicators; and - 4.
+By the fall of 2023, the automatic enrollment, in the following school term, of a student into the next most rigorous level of advanced coursework offered by the high school if the student meets or exceeds State standards in English language arts, mathematics, or science on a State assessment administered under 105 ILCS 5/2-3.64a-5, as follows: - a.
+A student who meets or exceeds State standards in English language arts shall be automatically enrolled into the next most rigorous level of advanced coursework in English, social studies, humanities, or related subjects. - b.
+A student who meets or exceeds State standards in mathematics shall be automatically enrolled into the next most rigorous level of advanced coursework in mathematics. - c.
+A student who meets or exceeds State standards in science shall be automatically enrolled into the next most rigorous level of advanced coursework in science.

-The Superintendent or designee shall annually notify the community, parent(s)/guardian(s), students, and school personnel about the APP, then process for referring a student for the possible evaluation for accelerated placement, and the methods used to determine whether a student is eligible for accelerated placement.
+The Superintendent or designee shall annually notify the community, parent(s)/guardian(s), students, and school personnel about the APP, then process for referring a student for the possible evaluation for accelerated placement, and the methods used to determine whether a student is eligible for accelerated placement, including strategies to reach groups of students and families who have been historically underrepresented in accelerated placement programs and advanced coursework.
 Notification may: (a) include varied communication methods, such as student handbooks and District or school websites; and (b) be provided in multiple languages, as appropriate.